TheLoopsMeow/ReactMadLibProject/README.md

 How this mad lib website works:

-A hero is chosen at random initially.
+A superhero is chosen at random initially.
 The hero's name, picture, and biography are displayed with some words randomly removed from the text of the description.
+The text that is removed is a word longer than 3 letters, or if the random word in question is a noun, verb, adverb, or adjective when the dictionary API doens't refuse requests.
+The free dictionary API being used is  https://dictionaryapi.dev/.
-The user can input their choice of words into the randomly chosen input fields within the bio.
+The user can input their choice of words into the randomly chosen input fields within the superhero bio.

 Images and bios are refrenced from Wikipedia.
 I do not own the rights to the names of the superheros, images or superhero biography text used in the JSON file.
 Please see the following for more: https://en.wikipedia.org/wiki/Wikipedia:Copyrights#:~:text=The%20text%20of%20Wikipedia%20is,one%20or%20several%20liberal%20licenses.